UPPER MONTAGU STREET – MARYLEBONE

 A

-heritage assessment has identified early plans layout, which appeared to
+heritage assessment has identified early plans drawings, which appeared to

 demonstrate that the existing layouts of the townhouse were not original.
 This